esperanca/personal_website/src/posts/weeknote_18.md

 ---

-I have been struggling with writing for a few weeks.
+Writing for last few few weeks.
 Typing this weekly #weeknotes is a reflection exercise every time.
-That Ira Glass text about having [taste but not the talent](https://vimeo.com/85040589) resonates a lot with me.
-As any UX person, I do care a lot about the audience.
-But when you have an editor, having an audience is less important: you always write with the reassurance that you will learn something new.
-The conversations and guidance from your editor are usually the rewards.
-I miss this a lot. \
+I am also considering that the world is falling apart and the right thing to do is just to stop creating things that are not useful.
+The [classic Ira Glass text about having the taste but not the talent](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwieh8uZpdvpAhVDilwKHSRqCegQwqsBMAB6BAgKEAQ&url=https%3A%2F%2Fvimeo.com%2F85040589&usg=AOvVaw1k4gsmTTHuoVgg01IaKOVv) resonates a lot with me as well.
+As any UX person, I do care a lot about my small and joyful audience.
+But since I am trying to write effectively, my editor’s opinion is more important.
+When you have the reassurance that you will learn something new the effort pays-off.
+The conversations and guidance from your editor are great rewards.
+My dear editor and writing coach is gone, so forgive me about the quality.
+And please [let me know](mailto:danieliscoding@gmail.com) if anything sounds silly or incorrect.  \
   \
- But this week I had a moment of joy reading something unedited things that I wrote 10 weeks ago.
+On a positive note, I had a moment of joy reading something unedited things that I wrote 10 weeks ago.
+It is nice when you past self sends you that bit of insight.
 It renewed my energy to keep doing this.

 My random #weeknote of the week is from [Eero](https://blog.nordkapp.fi/weeknote-669-put-your-right-foot-forward-fec27722ce60), a designer who works at @nordkapp.
 What I liked about his weeknote it is because it is full of design goodies.
 He shares the weekly highlights for each team member and cool design links.
 The one that got my attention was about [Fiskars](https://www.finnishdesignshop.com/Fiskars-m-157.html), a (real) product design that won the Red Dot awards.
 Hooray to Finnish design!
 Onward.